DataStax-Academy/workshop-crud-with-python-and-node/crud-nodejs/README.md

 Pay attention to the line where we are creating the journey id.
 For the purpose of the exercise, we are using a hard-coded time uuid for the journey ID.
 You can create your own, new one, but remember to update the details in the other exercise files.

 Exercise 3 is using a SimpleStatement for the insert.
-See line

 To run: